-Apart from actually making the kimchi (I’m not Korean enough for that yet), incorporating it into everyday comfort food turned out to be pretty easy, straight forward and a great complement to my dishes.
-See my two recipes for kimchi grilled cheese and kimchi carbonara below.
+Apart from actually making the kimchi (I’m not Korean enough for that yet!), incorporating it into my everyday comfort food has turned out to be pretty easy and straightforward and a great complement to my dishes.

 - Butter one side of each slice of bread.

-- Mix the kimchi and grated cheese in an oven-proof bowl, shove it in the oven (I put it in my mini toaster oven) until the cheese is melted (about 3–5 mins).
+- Mix the cheese and kimchi in an ovenproof bowl and shove it into a hot oven (I put it into my mini toaster oven) until the cheese is melted (about 3–5 minutes).

-- Spread the mix onto one slice of bread on the non-buttered side.
+- Spread the melted cheese mixture onto one slice of bread on the non-buttered side.

-- Place the pan on medium heat (butter side down).
-Place the other slice of bread on top and flip the sandwich when the bottom side looks golden brown.
+- Place the bread in a pan on medium heat, butter side down.
+Place the other slice of bread on top and flip the sandwich when the bottom looks golden brown.